tuxiem/AspNetCore-keycloak/README.md

 Remember to grant the nessesary roles and permissions on both clients.

 ## Dotnet 6
-In order to see tokens/claims in dotnet 6, you will have to install the package Microsoft.IdentityModel.Tokens.Jwt.
+In order to see tokens/claims in dotnet 6, you will have to install the package `System.IdentityModel.Tokens.Jwt`.
 For some reason, it's not updated in the authentication dependency.

 ## Docker